Choosing the Right Model

 When Speed Matters

-Section titled “When Speed Matters”If you’re in the middle of a task and need a quick answer or small edit without interrupting your flow, switch to a faster model like Kimi or Codex Spark.
+Section titled “When Speed Matters”If you’re in the middle of a task and need a quick answer or small edit without interrupting your flow, switch to a faster low-cost model like GLM 5.1, MiniMax M2.7, or Kimi K2.5.
 Fast models are great for:

 - Sanity-checking a quick idea